piermafrost/GEOCLIM5_sulf/README.md

 "config/IO_CONDITIONS", and that slope file is only needed if DynSoil module is activated.

 ###### Missing values
-It is possible that on some continental points (i.e., points with area > 0), climatic fields have missing value (runoff notably).
+It is possible that on some continental points (ie, points with area > 0), climatic fields have missing value (runoff notably).
 Note that the code will always check if there are points with negative runoff.

 If the missing value is far enough from the valid range (like -9d33, or 1d36), you should get an error message like: